 A directory label may be attached to only one drive at a time, and a drive may have only one label attached to it.

 5.2 Data and File Formats

-The OASIS system makes use of five file formats: ASCII sequential, indexed, direct, absolute, and relocatable.
+The OASIS system makes use of six file formats: ASCII sequential, direct, indexed, keyed, absolute, and relocatable.